Our Services

 Introduction

-Florida homeowners spend an average of $15,000 to $65,000 to bring a distressed property up to market-ready condition, with major systems — roof, HVAC, and foundation — driving most of that cost. org) mandates High-Velocity Hurricane Zone (HVHZ) rated shingles or membrane systems that cost 20–30% more than standard materials used elsewhere in the state.
-Central air conditioning systems fail frequently in Florida's extreme heat; a full HVAC replacement ranges from $5,500 to $11,000 depending on tonnage and ductwork condition.
+Florida homeowners spend an average of $15,000 to $65,000 to bring a distressed property up to market-ready condition, with major systems — roof, HVAC, and foundation — driving most of that cost.
+A full roof replacement in South Florida runs $12,000 to $22,000 for a 2,000-sq-ft home; Miami-Dade and Broward counties require Florida Building Code High-Velocity Hurricane Zone (HVHZ) materials that cost 20–30% more than standard shingles.
+HVAC replacement runs $5,500 to $11,000.

 What You Get